-Millennials favor companies that recognize that they’re humans with lives outside of the office.
+Millennials favor companies recognizing that they’re humans with lives outside of the office.
 In fact, 3 out of 4 Millennials say that work-life balance drives their career choices.

 This isn’t to say that Millennials are less devoted to their jobs than their predecessors; it simply doesn’t make sense to them to clock in from 9-5 if they can work anywhere with Wi-fi.
 To these digital natives, it’s about working smarter.
 This group believes that as long as they do their work well, they should be able to do it their way.
-Millennials are actually more inclined to remain ‘on’ during ‘off’ hours than any other generation; being plugged in to email and text 24/7 is natural for these multitaskers.
-Giving Millennial talent the opportunity to work remotely is a huge draw.
+Millennials are actually more inclined to remain ‘on’ during ‘off-hours than any other generation; being plugged into email and text, 24/7 is natural for these multitaskers.
+Allowing Millennial talent to work remotely is a huge draw.

 Millennial talent values your company culture above all else.

-This group wants to feel connected to their organization.
-Team-building activities, company outings, mentorships, or “on-boarding buddies” for new employees are all great ways to nurture these bonds.
+This group wants to feel connected to its organization.
+Team-building activities, company outings, mentorships, or “onboarding buddies” for new employees are all great ways to nurture these bonds.
 Culture is about the behaviors that fly in your organization, too.
-As a leader, you can shape a more Millennial-friendly culture simply by expressing gratitude for a job well-done or encouraging an open-door policy.
+As a leader, you can shape a more Millennial-friendly culture simply by expressing gratitude for a job well done or encouraging an open-door policy.